brokenricefilms/awesome-davinci-resolve/README.md

 ## Plugin

-> free plugin will be in the [plugin](./plugin) folder if you lazy, of course it will not up to date and just free plugin only. **Plz don't put stuff in the black market in this repo**
+> The free plugin will be in the [plugin](./plugin) folder if you're feeling lazy.
+However, it won't be up-to-date and will only include free plugins.
+Please refrain from adding anything from the black market to this repository.

 - [Snap Captions](https://github.com/licitfree/snap-captions): Snap Captions is designed to make creating fancy captions faster and easier than ever before!
+- [Davinci Resolve AI Subtitles](https://github.com/tmoroney/auto-subs): great python script for autosubs on free resolve
 - [Reactor](https://www.steakunderwater.com/wesuckless/viewtopic.php?t=3067): Fusion plugin manager
 - [Magic Animation](https://ko-fi.com/s/c83d7e91f7)
 - [Magic zoom](https://ko-fi.com/s/ed372d12c6)